 So the display doesn’t let you complain about its great viewing angles and apt saturation, although a cool hue can visibly be noticed.

-As we talk about it, the toggle for the auto-brightness is missing in the quick settings in the status bar which is quite irritating for the people like me who don’t want to bother opening the settings time and again to toggle the auto brightness on or off.
+As we talk about it, the toggle for the auto-brightness is missing in the quick settings in the status bar, which is quite irritating for the people like me who don’t want to bother opening the settings time and again to toggle the auto-brightness on or off.

 It’s really odd to see that the Y7 Prime 2019 and the Honor 8C, both of which are pricier than this phone, come with Android Oreo, but the cheapest of them all comes with the Android Pie and newer version of EMUI.

-Huawei claims that the EMUI is almost 26% faster than the previous iteration and has also better battery optimization.
-While in phones with a higher price tag and better specs, a GPU Turbo tech is also embedded within the EMUI but Huawei Y6 Prime lacks this privilege because of its entry-level features, and extremely affordable price.
+Huawei claims that the EMUI is almost 26% faster than the previous iteration and also has better battery optimization.
+While in phones with a higher price tag and better specs, a GPU Turbo tech is also embedded within the EMUI.
+Still, Huawei Y6 Prime lacks this privilege because of its entry-level features, and extremely affordable price.

 Nonetheless, it packs great features, gesture navigation being one of them.
 There is also a digital balance feature that is exclusive to EMUI 9.
 It keeps track of the time you spend on your smartphone and warns you if you exceed the limit, thus curtailing your bad habit of sticking to your smartphone all day.

-Huawei Y6 Prime 2019 packs an entry level MediaTek processor MT6761 Helio A22 paired with 2GB RAM and 32 GB internal storage, that can also be enhanced via a micro SD card.
+Huawei Y6 Prime 2019 packs an entry-level MediaTek processor MT6761 Helio A22 paired with 2GB RAM and 32 GB internal storage, which can also be enhanced via a micro SD card.

 When it comes to performance, a phone with this price tag and such minimal specs is not expected to outperform the ones with a higher price like the Vivo Y95, but such a phone is also not expected to lag even when performing regular tasks.

-The RAM management is also poor on the device.
-Heavily customized skin eats up the already minimal resources of the device and multitasking even between the social media apps like Facebook and Instagram causes the apps to restart.
+The RAM management is poor on the device.
+Heavily customized skin eats up the already minimal resources of the device, and multitasking even between social media apps like Facebook and Instagram causes the apps to restart.

 Since with such low profile specs, I never bothered to play heavy games after when I realized that the phone showed hiccups even at playing Subway Surfers and Fruit Ninja games.
 Though the lag is quite a big problem but keeping minimum apps in the device may limit this to a certain extent.

 Huawei Y6 Prime packs a 3020 mAh battery, and for such a low battery value, the endurance is quite good.
-In one hour of light usage, although we constantly experience stutter, the phone consumed only 12% battery which means that for light users, the phone can cut through your whole day before wanting a charge.
+In one hour of light usage, although we continuously experience stutter, the phone consumed only 12% battery, which means that for light users, the phone can cut through your whole day before wanting a charge.

-Huawei Y6 Prime 2019 does not deliver a satisfactory performance and even the usual tasks like scrolling through long web pages become a problem.
+Huawei Y6 Prime 2019 does not deliver satisfactory performance, and even the usual tasks like scrolling through long web pages become a problem.

 Even heavy users can benefit from the battery, equally.
 Although the device lags badly, the real-life test reveals that the phone only dropped 15% of battery in heavy usage.
-It means you are looking at almost 6 hours of screen on time which is pretty satisfactory considering that it only packs a 3020 mAh cell.
+It means you are looking at almost 6 hours of screen on time, which is pretty satisfactory considering that it only packs a 3020 mAh cell.

-Huawei Y6 Prime packs a single camera and its pretty disappointing to see that even Huawei pioneered the AI technology in camera, they did not include AI engine in the Huawei Y6 Prime 2019.
+Huawei Y6 Prime packs a single camera, and it’s pretty disappointing to see that even Huawei pioneered the AI technology in cameras; they did not include an AI engine in the Huawei Y6 Prime 2019.
 The phone packs a 13MP single camera setup on the back with very few photography options and modes.

 The front-facing camera has an 8MP lens sitting in the teardrop notch.
 It comes with some fancy features for a better selfie experience.

 The auto mode on the Huawei Y6 Prime 2019 is nothing out of this world but is not too bad either.
-It snaps decent pictures and does not tend to over saturate the colors like most of the Huawei devices do, yet the brightness on the pictures is off the charts and the highlights are badly blown out.
+It snaps decent pictures and does not tend to over saturate the colors like most of the Huawei devices do, yet the brightness on the photographs is off the charts, and the highlights are badly blown out.